oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/djibouti.md

 mixed legal system based primarily on the French civil code (as it existed in 1997), Islamic religious law (in matters of family law and successions), and customary law

 ### 憲法
-- `history`: approved by referendum 4 September 1992
+- `歷史`: approved by referendum 4 September 1992
-- `amendments`: proposed by the president of the republic or by the National Assembly; Assembly consideration of proposals requires assent of at least one third of the membership; passage requires a simple majority vote by the Assembly and approval by simple majority vote in a referendum; the president can opt to bypass a referendum if adopted by at least two-thirds majority vote of the Assembly; constitutional articles on the sovereignty of Djibouti, its republican form of government, and its pluralist form of democracy cannot be amended; amended 2006, 2008, 2010
+- `修正`: proposed by the president of the republic or by the National Assembly; Assembly consideration of proposals requires assent of at least one third of the membership; passage requires a simple majority vote by the Assembly and approval by simple majority vote in a referendum; the president can opt to bypass a referendum if adopted by at least two-thirds majority vote of the Assembly; constitutional articles on the sovereignty of Djibouti, its republican form of government, and its pluralist form of democracy cannot be amended; amended 2006, 2008, 2010

 ### 國際法組織參與
 accepts compulsory ICJ jurisdiction with reservations; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: the mother must be a citizen of Djibouti
+- `血統公民身份`: the mother must be a citizen of Djibouti
-- `dual citizenship recognized`: no
+- `承認雙重國籍`: no
-- `residency requirement for naturalization`: 10 years
+- `入籍的居留要求`: 10 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Ismail Omar GUELLEH (since 8 May 1999)
+- `國家元首`: President Ismail Omar GUELLEH (since 8 May 1999)
-- `head of government`: Prime Minister Abdoulkader Kamil MOHAMED (since 1 April 2013)
+- `政府首腦`: Prime Minister Abdoulkader Kamil MOHAMED (since 1 April 2013)
-- `cabinet`: Council of Ministers appointed by the prime minister
+- `内閣`: Council of Ministers appointed by the prime minister
-- `elections/appointments`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term; election last held on 9 April 2021 (next to be held in April 2026); prime minister appointed by the president
+- `選舉/任命`: president directly elected by absolute majority popular vote in 2 rounds if needed for a 5-year term; election last held on 9 April 2021 (next to be held in April 2026); prime minister appointed by the president
-- `election results`: *2021:* Ismail Omar GUELLEH reelected president for a fifth term; percent of vote - Ismail Omar GUELLEH (RPP) 97.4%, Zakaria Ismael FARAH (MDEND) 2.7%  *2016:* Ismail Omar GUELLEH reelected president for a fourth term; percent of vote - Ismail Omar GUELLEH (RPP) 87%, Omar Elmi KHAIREH (CDU) 7.3%, other 5.6%
+- `選舉結果`: *2021:* Ismail Omar GUELLEH reelected president for a fifth term; percent of vote - Ismail Omar GUELLEH (RPP) 97.4%, Zakaria Ismael FARAH (MDEND) 2.7%  *2016:* Ismail Omar GUELLEH reelected president for a fourth term; percent of vote - Ismail Omar GUELLEH (RPP) 87%, Omar Elmi KHAIREH (CDU) 7.3%, other 5.6%

 ### 立法部門
-- `description`: unicameral National Assembly or Assemblée Nationale, formerly the Chamber of Deputies (65 seats; members directly elected in multi-seat constituencies by party-list proportional representation vote using the D'Hondt method; members serve 5-year terms)
+- `描述`: unicameral National Assembly or Assemblée Nationale, formerly the Chamber of Deputies (65 seats; members directly elected in multi-seat constituencies by party-list proportional representation vote using the D'Hondt method; members serve 5-year terms)
-- `elections`: last held on 24 February 2023 (next to be held in February 2028)
+- `選舉`: last held on 24 February 2023 (next to be held in February 2028)
-- `election results`: percent of vote by party - UMP 93.6%, UDJ 6.3%; seats by party - UMP 58, UDJ 7; composition - men 48, women 17, percentage women 26.2%
+- `選舉結果`: percent of vote by party - UMP 93.6%, UDJ 6.3%; seats by party - UMP 58, UDJ 7; composition - men 48, women 17, percentage women 26.2%
 **note**:  most opposition parties boycotted the 2023 polls, stating the elections were "not free, not transparent, and not democratic"

 ### 司法部門
-- `highest court(s)`: Supreme Court or Cour Supreme (consists of NA magistrates); Constitutional Council (consists of 6 magistrates)
+- `最高法院`: Supreme Court or Cour Supreme (consists of NA magistrates); Constitutional Council (consists of 6 magistrates)
-- `judge selection and term of office`: Supreme Court magistrates appointed by the president with the advice of the Superior Council of the Magistracy (CSM), a 10-member body consisting of 4 judges, 3 members (non-parliamentarians and judges) appointed by the president, and 3 appointed by the National Assembly president or speaker; magistrates appointed for life with retirement at age 65; Constitutional Council magistrate appointments - 2 by the president of the republic, 2 by the president of the National Assembly, and 2 by the CSM; magistrates appointed for 8-year, non-renewable terms
+- `法官遴選和任期`: Supreme Court magistrates appointed by the president with the advice of the Superior Council of the Magistracy (CSM), a 10-member body consisting of 4 judges, 3 members (non-parliamentarians and judges) appointed by the president, and 3 appointed by the National Assembly president or speaker; magistrates appointed for life with retirement at age 65; Constitutional Council magistrate appointments - 2 by the president of the republic, 2 by the president of the National Assembly, and 2 by the CSM; magistrates appointed for 8-year, non-renewable terms
-- `subordinate courts`: High Court of Appeal; Courts of First Instance; customary courts; State Court (replaced sharia courts in 2003)
+- `下級法院`: High Court of Appeal; Courts of First Instance; customary courts; State Court (replaced sharia courts in 2003)

 ### 政黨
 Front for Restoration of Unity and Democracy (Front pour la Restauration de l'Unite Democratique) or FRUDNational Democratic Party or PNDPeople's Rally for Progress or RPPPeoples Social Democratic Party or PPSDUnion for Democracy and Justice or UDJUnion for the Presidential Majority coalition or UMPUnion of Reform Partisans or UPR